Adi7000/Comlex_System_Solver/README.md

 # Comlex_System_Solver

-This program solves a complex system of equations.
+# Description: This program solves a complex system of equations

-Uses SymPy module.
+# Requirements: SymPy module

+# Running instructions: Follow insructions in Solver.py

 Simply put your Augmented matrix under the input section.
+Select Number of decimal digits.
-Run and see the rref matrix.
+Run and see the rref matrix in polar and rectangular.